 2. Custard Apple Helps Fight Fatigue

-Fatigue can result from a number of factors, including daily lifestyle as well as diseases.
+Fatigue can result from a number of factors, including daily lifestyle as well as underlying diseases.

-It’s been proven that a 100-gram of custard apple contains 101 kilocalories, which is around 5% of the recommended dietary allowance.
+It’s been proven that a 100-gram of custard apple contains 94 kilocalories, which is around 5% of the recommended dietary allowance.
+It is also rich in carbohydrates which is known as the primary source of energy utilized by the body.
 So, the fruit will keep you going with your day to day activities without any hassle.

 4. Boasts Natural Anti-Cancerous Properties

-They are also rich in flavonoids which are help treat numerous types of tumors and cancers.
-The fruit contains elements like alkaloids and acetogenin can reduce the risk of renal failure and cancer.
+They are also rich in flavonoids which help treat numerous types of tumors and cancers.
+The fruit contains elements like alkaloids and acetogenin that can reduce the risk of renal failure and cancer.

 Furthermore, bullatacin and asimicin are two antioxidant compounds that have anti-helminths and anti-cancer properties.
 They help in counteracting the effects of free radicals, thus avoiding cancer.